 Any student with any type of disability, including psychological disability, is welcome in this group.
 If you have a disability and are looking for a space to talk about how you can be successful in school, at work, and in your relationships, this group is for you.
 In the group, there is a focus on developing a sense of community and pride among people with disabilities.
-Members develop connections with each other that can help them be more connected outside of group as well.
+Members develop connections with each other that can help them be more connected outside of the group as well.
 Topics discussed in the group vary based on the concerns and interests of group members, but often include dating, sex, family relationships, academics, and issues related to finding and keeping employment.

 Understanding Yourself and Others

-If you’re worried about how your relationships are going, have trouble making new friends or difficulty keeping relationships going, Understanding Yourself and Others might be the group for you.
+If you’re worried about how your relationships are going, have trouble making new friends, or difficulty keeping relationships going, Understanding Yourself and Others might be the group for you.
 Members of this group will get feedback on how they come across to others and learn new ways to connect with people.
 The group offers the opportunity to practice new ways of relating to others, allowing participants to decide what will work best for them.
-Members often come away from group with increased confidence and frequently report improvement in their relationships outside of group.
+Members often come away from the group with increased confidence and frequently report improvement in their relationships outside of the group.

 Wise Minds is a group for students who experience strong feelings that make it hard to concentrate, get along with others, and make healthy decisions for themselves.
 Group members will learn how to recognize and understand their feelings, develop new ways to cope with difficult situations, and learn strategies for communicating and getting along with others.